kenji-tojo/photo_measurement/README.md

-# Measuring Lights from Raw Photographs
+# Measuring Light from Raw Photographs